Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Introduction

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:ntn}, we provide a brief overview of NTN discussing its platforms, use cases, architecture, characteristics, and potential challenges.
-In Section \ref{sec:ai}, we introduce different types of ML approaches to provide a brief overview of AI techniques.
-We then explain why AI is a potential contributor to next-generation NTNs in Section \ref{sec:mot}.
-We summarize different potential AI-based NTN research thrusts in Section \ref{sec:ai-ntn}.
-We discuss the technical challenges associated with the integration of AI to NTNs in Section \ref{sec:chal}, before concluding with future remarks in Section \ref{sec:conc}.
-The structure of the paper is shown in Figure \ref{fig:structure} and the list of acronyms is given in Table \ref{tab:acronyms}.
+In Section \ref{sec:ntn}, we provide a compact overview discussion of NTN and its platforms, use cases, architecture, and characteristics; and discuss potential challenges associated with its deployment in 6G.
+In Section \ref{sec:ai}, we introduce different types of AI approaches to provide a brief overview of relevant AI techniques to solve various challenges associated with NTNs.
+We then discuss the related surveys on AI-enabled satellite-based NTNs empowering future 6G networks in Section \ref{sec:related}.
+We then summarize the existing AI approaches to address various NTN challenges categorizing them into different NTN research thrusts in Section \ref{sec:ai-ntn}.
+Furthermore, We summarize the current research efforts from the industrial and research community to apply AI into satellite-based NTN in future 6G networks in Section \ref{sec:progress}.
+We also discuss the technical challenges associated with the integration of AI to NTNs in Section \ref{sec:chal}.
+Finally, we provide a discussion on insights and potential future studies for ensuring the proper AI-enabled satellite-based NTN in future 6G networks in Section \ref{sec:insights}.
+We illustrate the structure of the paper showing the major components in Figure \ref{fig:structure} for better understanding.
+We also provide the list of acronyms in Table \ref{tab:acronyms} for the convenience of the readers.